Last updated: May 26, 2026

 Core Feeding Rules Every Owner Should Know

 These rules apply across all horses, all workloads, and all feed types.
-They’re not complicated — but consistently following them prevents the most common and most serious feeding-related health problems.
+Consistently following them prevents the most common and most serious feeding-related health problems.

 - Feed hay before grain at every feeding.
-Never offer grain to a horse that hasn’t had forage recently.
+Never offer grain to a horse that has not had forage recently.
 Hay buffers stomach acid; grain on an empty stomach accelerates ulcer development.

 - Change diets over 7–10 days minimum.
 This applies to every switch — hay type, grain brand, pasture introduction.
 The hindgut microbiome needs time to adjust.
 Abrupt changes cause colic.